hack-along/EquinoxUnconf/content/blocks/signal_feel.md

 img: "feel.jpg"
 ---

-I resonate with what your saying
+I resonate with what you are saying